REST Consumers

 Typically, there is no guarantee of message ordering for REST consumers.
 Messages on different HTTP connections can reach the consuming REST application in any order.
 Additionally, redelivery of messages can result in out-of-order delivery of the redelivered message.

 In general, message ordering is not a requirement for REST consuming applications.
-For applications where this is a strict requirement, a REST Delivery Point with a single REST consumer and a single outgoing REST HTTP connection will maintain message order at the expense of message throughput.
+For applications where this is a strict requirement, an RDP with a single REST consumer and a single outgoing REST HTTP connection will maintain message order at the expense of message throughput.

 Connection Handling on Errors